 Bloom Color: White , Green

 USA: AL , AR , CT , DE , FL , GA , IL , IN , KS , KY , LA , MD , MA , MS , MO , NJ , NY , NC , OH , OK , PA , SC , TN , VA , WV , DC

 Native Distribution: S. NY to s.e.
-MO s. to FL LA & OK
+MO s. to FL LA and OK